rooobeert/SharePointUtilityToolkit/README.md

  # SharePointUtilityToolkit
-This is my first ever repo on Github, so if something seems off or weird.
-Well, get over it.
+This is my first ever repo on Github, so if something seems off or wrong - please tell me so.

 ## What this toolkit can do currently
 For my own sake, I will use the word "lists" for both lists and libraries in SharePoint Online.
 This toolkit aims to help where SharePoint Online lists are being used as a database for Power Apps and Power Automate.
 A good application lifecycle management includes not only different Power Platform environments but also different SharePoint site collections.